ReDI-School/fullstack_bootcamp/projects/02_javascript/03_milestone/README.md

 ### Objective:

 Add interactive functionalities to allow users to add products to the cart.
 Implement a function that adds selected products to the cart and displays a confirmation message.
+Each product should include an "Add to Cart" button.

 ### Requirements: